Professional Cookery with Hospitality NC Level 5

 What is special about this course?

-This course will give the learner, knowledge, experience and confidence to transition into employment or to progress to a higher role within the industry.
+This course will give you, knowledge, experience and confidence to transition into employment or to progress to a higher role within the industry.

-This course offers flexibility in learning and can support you to progress into the role within industry that you aspire to or to choose further study such as our Professional Cookery NC Level 6.
+The flexibility in learning that this course offers can support you to progress into the role within industry that you aspire towards or to choose further study such as our Professional Cookery NC Level 6.
 The learner is able to work with a full range of ingredients and build personal skills with a range of preparation techniques and cookery skills.

 The professional cookery elements of this course have been split into Practical, Knowledge and Kitchen Operations to give the learner a much broader understanding and experience of all roles covered within a Chef's job along with the relevant Food Hygiene qualifications for the Hospitality Industry and Health and Safety in Hospitality.